holdenweb/textual-forms/README.md

 each validation message is displayed underneath the field.

 The programmer creates a Form subclass, and within it binds a number of Field instances to class variables.
-When the form is rendered, each of the fields' widgets in turn is rendered, followed by one or more buttons in a row (usually Cancel and Submit, but there should be an API to allow modifications).
+The form's render method returns a Vertical in which each of the fields' widgets in turn is rendered, followed by one or more buttons in a row
+(usually Cancel and Submit, but there should be an API to allow modifications).